aotimme/urql-exchange-refetch-interval/README.md

 npm install --save @aotimme/urql-exchange-refetch-interval
 ```

-Then add it to your `Client`, in front of any asynchronous exchanges, like the `fetchExchange`:
+Then add it to your `Client`.

+You will likely want to put it before the `cacheExchange` since that can filter out operations that you will want to refetch.
+And you will also want it before any asynchronous exchanges, like the `fetchExchange`.

 ```js
 import { createClient, cacheExchange, fetchExchange } from 'urql';